Naveen-Peddabuddi/PharmEasy-Clone/README.md

 # PharmEasy-Clone
-<h3 align="center">This is project is completed with in 5 days.
+<h3 align="center">This project is completed with in 5 days.
 In this project, I tried to replicate the Entire website as much as possible.
 Also added the sorting functionalities in the products where you can sort the products from High to low and Low to high.
 The tech stack is HTML,CSS,JS.
 This site focused mostly on the Front-end.</h3>

 - 🔭 Project-link [https://hardcore-kirch-79db84.netlify.app/](https://hardcore-kirch-79db84.netlify.app/)